shubhomoydas/dcgan_no_gpu/README.md

     c.
 Replace the functions gen(), discrim() with the following from mnist_train_cond_dcgan_no_gpu.py:

     conv_transpose(): This is where lies the real meat of this code.
-        Demonstrates how to apply convolution transform (deconv) using conv2d_grad_wrt_inputs.
+        Demonstrates how to apply convolution transpose (deconv) using conv2d_grad_wrt_inputs.

     gen(): Shows where/how to replace the GPU dependency.